 More than 80% of current SU students receive financial aid to help fund their education.

 Seattle University also offers a unique opportunity to individuals who would like to establish a named annual scholarship.
-By making a commitment of $2,500 or more each year for five years or more, you can establish a “named” annual scholarship.
+Donors who make a commitment of $10,000-$24,999, payable up to five years, may establish a “named”, unrestricted (donor cannot select award criteria) annual scholarship.
+Gifts of $25,000 or more (payable up to five years) give donors the opportunity to also request specific criteria for their named scholarship.
+Contributions under $10,000 are placed into the Annual Scholarship Fund and used to provide scholarship support.
 If you would like to speak with someone about setting up a named annual scholarship, please call the Office of Annual Giving at 206-296-6301.

 The Annual Scholarship Fund welcomes ongoing and one-time gifts of all sizes.
 Complete the university’s secure online giving form and make a difference in the lives of students today by contributing to scholarships.

-There are many ways for you to show your support for our 320 student-athletes on our 20 Men's & Women's Athletic teams:
+There are many ways for you to show your support for our 375+ student-athletes who participate on our 20 men's & women's athletic teams.

-Please contact John Dougherty at firstname.lastname@example.org or call 206-296-2829 to find out how you can make a difference in the lives of Seattle University Student-Athletes.
+· Contact Seattle University Athletics at RedhawkClub@seattleu.edu to find out how you can make a difference in the lives of Seattle University student-athletes.

 Seattle University offers the option of designating your gift to the program on campus that means the most to you, including each of our colleges, departments, scholarships, student organizations, athletics and the Seattle University Fund.
 If you would like to support a specific program at Seattle University, see our most popular designations listed on our secure online giving form.
 You can also write in your preferred area of support on your check or in the comments section on the online form.